 Case Study: What You Can Achieve with Account-Based Marketing

-If you’re still feeling fuzzy about what exactly Account-Based Marketing is we have a perfect example from GumGum’s CMO, Ben Plomion.
+If you’re still fuzzy about account-based marketing, we have a perfect account based marketing example from GumGum‘s CMO, Ben Plomion.
 Ben Plomion shared an article on 3 Crazy ABM Campaigns that actually worked.
 One of the examples outlined their efforts to land T-Mobile.

 Ben Plomion outlined in his shared blog that;